ipfs/ipfs-blog/src/_blog/2023-01-community-calendar.md

 ---
-title: Announcing the New IPFS Community Calendar
+title: New Year, New IPFS Community Calendar
 description: 'Check out the new IPFS community calendar where you can you can discover and register for IPFS community events, working group meetings, and more.'
 author: Daniel Norman
-date: 2022-12-15
+date: 2023-01-03
-permalink: '/2022-12-ipfs-community-calendar/'
+permalink: '/2023-01-ipfs-community-calendar/'
 header_image: '/ipfs-calendar/ipfs-calendar-cover.png'
 tags:
   - 'community'